invenia/FeatureTransforms.jl/docs/src/transforms.md

  9.0
 ```

-Alternatively, the data can be mutated using the `apply!` method.
+Secondly, the data can be mutated using the `apply!` method.

 !!! note